-- The Product must be purchased as new and unused by its first owner from a Can-Am On-Road dealer authorized to distribute the Product in the country in which the sale occurred ("Dealer"). - The BRP-specified pre-delivery inspection process must be completed, documented and signed by the purchaser. - The Product must have undergone proper warranty registration by an authorized Can-Am On-Road dealer. - The Product must be purchased in the country in which the purchaser resides. - Routine maintenance must be performed as indicated in the Operator's Guide.
+- The Product must be purchased as new and unused by its first owner from a Dealer authorized to sell the Products in the country in which the sale occurred ("Dealer"); - The BRP specified pre-delivery inspection process must be completed, documented and signed by the purchaser; - The Product must have undergone proper registration by an authorized Dealer: - The Product must be purchased in the country in which the purchaser resides; - Routine maintenance outlined in the Operator's Guide must be timely performed in order to maintain warranty coverage.
 BRP reserves the right to make warranty coverage contingent upon proof of proper maintenance.

-BRP will not honor this limited warranty to any private use owner or commercial use owner if the preceding conditions have not been met.
+BRP will not honor this limited warranty to any private use owner or commercial use owner if one of the preceding conditions has not been met.
 Such limitations are necessary in order to allow BRP to preserve both the safety of its products, and also that of its consumers and the general public.